Mili4Matic/pneumonia-resnet/README.md

 This project demonstrates how to detect pneumonia from chest X-ray images using a Transfer Learning approach with ResNet50.

-> **Note**: The `data/chest_xray` folder may be too large for GitHub if it contains the entire dataset.
+> **Note**: The `data/chest_xray` folder may be too large for GitHub if it contains the entire dataset, uploaded images are samples of the dataset.
 Instead, download it from https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia.
 >
 ## Features
 - Two-phase training: head-only, then fine-tuning.